Anna Charlier: Before the expedition

 Anna Charlier was one of eleven siblings and lost her parents early.
 She worked as a governess and met Nils Strindberg, who was a houseteacher for one of the families she worked for.
 She played the piano, he the violin.
-Anna and Nils Strindberg became engaged on 26 October 1896, eight months before the expedition left for Svalbard.
+Anna and Strindberg became engaged on 26 October 1896, eight months before the expedition left for Svalbard.

 After the expedition

 The expedition was not heard of in the following years and was presumed to have ended in disaster.